-- 1.1 Fourth Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect (incorporated by reference to Exhibit 3.2 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 2.1 Registrant's Specimen American Depositary Receipt (included in Exhibit 2.3) - 2.2\\\ Registrant's Specimen Certificate for Ordinary Shares - 2.3 Form of Deposit Agreement among the Registrant, the Depositary and Beneficial Owners of the American Depositary Receipts (incorporated by reference to Exhibit 4.3 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on April 14, 2017) - 4.1 Amended and Restated Investor Rights Agreement dated July 1, 2015 (incorporated by reference to Exhibit 10.3 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.2 Amended and Restated Registration Rights Agreement dated July 1, 2015 (incorporated by reference to Exhibit 10.4 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.3 2016 Equity Incentive Plan (incorporated by reference to Exhibit 10.5 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.4 Form of Indemnification Agreement with Executive Officers and Directors (incorporated by reference to Exhibit 10.6 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.5 Form of Advisory and Incentive Share Agreement (incorporated by reference to Exhibit 10.7 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.6\ Cooperation Agreement Between China Rapid Finance Limited and Hongkong Outjoy Education Technology Co., Ltd. dated Jun 17, 2019 - 4.7\ Share Subscription Agreement Between China Rapid Finance Limited and Hongkong Outjoy Education Technology Co., Ltd. dated Jun 17, 2019 - 4.8\ Warrant To Purchase Class A Ordinary Shares of China Rapid Finance Limited dated June 17, 2019 - 4.9\ China Rapid Finance Announces Strategic Transaction with Tianjin Baidayi Management ConsultingLimited - 8.1\ List of Subsidiaries of the Registrant
+- 1.1 Fourth Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect (incorporated by reference to Exhibit 3.2 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 2.1 Registrant's Specimen American Depositary Receipt (included in Exhibit 2.3) - 2.2\\\ Registrant's Specimen Certificate for Ordinary Shares - 2.3 Form of Deposit Agreement among the Registrant, the Depositary and Beneficial Owners of the American Depositary Receipts (incorporated by reference to Exhibit 4.3 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on April 14, 2017) - 2.4 Warrant To Purchase Class A Ordinary Shares of China Rapid Finance Limited dated June 17, 2019 (incorporated by reference to Exhibit 99.4 of the Company's current report on Form 6-K filed with the Commission on June 18, 2019) - 2.5 Warrant to Purchase Class A Ordinary Shares of China Rapid Finance Limited, dated June 24, 2019 (incorporated by reference to Exhibit 99.1 of the Company's current report on Form 6-K filed with the Commission on June 25, 2019) - 4.1 Amended and Restated Investor Rights Agreement dated July 1, 2015 (incorporated by reference to Exhibit 10.3 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.2 Amended and Restated Registration Rights Agreement dated July 1, 2015 (incorporated by reference to Exhibit 10.4 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.3 2016 Equity Incentive Plan (incorporated by reference to Exhibit 10.5 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.4 Form of Indemnification Agreement with Executive Officers and Directors (incorporated by reference to Exhibit 10.6 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.5 Form of Advisory and Incentive Share Agreement (incorporated by reference to Exhibit 10.7 of the China Rapid Finance Limited registration statement on Form F-1 (Registration no. 333-217064) filed with the Commission on March 31, 2017) - 4.6 Cooperation Agreement Between China Rapid Finance Limited and Hongkong Outjoy Education Technology Co., Ltd. dated June 17, 2019 (incorporated by reference to Exhibit 99.2 of the Company's current report on Form 6-K filed with the Commission on June 18, 2019)